London

 Virginia Woolf, The London Scene in Good Housekeeping, 1931.

 So close and yet so far away!
 London and Paris: two cities, two philosophies, two very different lifestyles.
-Living under the spell of the French capital, it was hard for me to imagine my life anywhere else.
-And when I was traveling, I would choose cities tangled up with their past.
-I kept visiting Rome, Naples and Venice, more eager every time, to unfold their stratification of history and architecture.
-All these cities had something larger-than-life in their existence that pulled me close like a magnet.
+Living under the spell of the French capital, it was hard for me to fathom living anywhere else.
+While traveling, I gravitated towards cities etangled with their past.
+I kept visiting Rome, Naples and Venice, each time more eager to unravel their layers of history and architecture.
+These cities possessed a larger-than-life essence that drew me in like a magnet.

-Unwilling to scratch the surface, I kept using Londoners’ business-oriented culture and attraction to everything that is new and subversive, as an excuse to procrastinate my visit.
+Reluctant to scratch the surface, I kept procrastinating my visit.
 Fortunately, art made me finally cross the canal to explore an exhibition on French-born artist Louise Bourgeois.
-I was soon to discover how wrong I was in my preconceptions.
+It turned out, my preconceptions were far from accurate.

 The pulse of the world

 The volume and pluralism of this city reveals itself immediately.
-On my very first day in London, I went to the Oxford Circus.
+On my very first day in London, I ventured to Oxford Circus.
 What a shock!
-This muscled body of vehicles, people and sounds was breathing on a scale that I had never witnessed before.
+This muscular amalgamation of vehicles, people and sounds breathed on a scale I had never witnessed before.

-I stayed at the crossroads of Regent and Oxford streets for a while to start absorbing with my mind the excitement that made my heart race.
-Hundreds of people were coming out of every cardinal point, crowding themselves in buzzing swarms, only to disappear a few moments later and be replaced by a new bunch of figures and faces.
+I lingered at the crossroads of Regent and Oxford streets, absorbing the excitement that quickened my heartbeat.
+Hundreds of people emerged from every cardinal point, forming buzzing swarms that would disperse moments later, making way for a new assembly of figures and faces.

-“A perpetual ribbon of changing sights, sounds and movement”, said Virginia Woolf to express her amazement when she herself was discovering Oxford Street some 80 years earlier.
-In a selected extract below, this modernist writer, brought-up with a home-school education, remote from the outside world, describes her first brave walks as an adult in the chaotic metropolis of the ‘30s.
+“A perpetual ribbon of changing sights, sounds and movement”, Virginia Woolf once said, expressing her amazement when discovering Oxford Street some 80 years earlier.
+In a selected excerpt below, this modernist writer, raised in a home-school environment distant from the outside world, vividly described her initial ventures as an adult in the chaotic metropolis of the ‘30s.

-Such a massive agglomeration of people and cultures is unique for European standards.
-The tension and excitement electrifying the air have become part of London’s hallmark; travel literature has written some of its best pages: German philosopher Friedrich Engels called the city “endless”; Sir Victor Sawdon Pritchett “voracious”.
-For French diplomat Paul Morand, London is “an extraordinary listening post”; for 19th-century writer Heinrich Heine “an agitated river of living human figures”.
-Their impressions are gathered in “Babylondon”, an article dedicated to the colorful chaos of the British capital.
+Such a massive agglomeration of people and cultures is unparalleled by European standards.
+The tension and excitement electrifying the air have become integral to London’s identity; travel literature has penned some of its finest pages: German philosopher Friedrich Engels labeled the city “endless”; Sir Victor Sawdon Pritchett termed it “voracious.”
+For French diplomat Paul Morand, London is “an extraordinary listening post”; for 19th-century writer Heinrich Heine, it is “an agitated river of living human figures.”
+Their impressions are eloquently captured in “Babylondon,” an article dedicated to the vibrant chaos of the British capital.

-Have you noticed that London has very few squares in the continental style?
-I realized that when I looked for a bench to rest for a while.
-I had found a couple of parks and a lovely garden square, but had bypassed them all.
-On that first day of visit, I did not want to spend a minute away from the city vibes, and these havens of green were giving me an impression of seclusion: although not too far from the main arteries, they seemed in complete disconnection from the city.
+Have you ever noticed the scarcity of continental-style squares in London?
+This struck me as I searched for a bench to rest.
+While I found a couple of parks and a charming garden square, I bypassed them all.
+On that initial day of my visit, I craved every minute amidst the city vibes, and these green havens gave an impression of seclusion—close to the main arteries yet seemingly disconnected from the city.

-I started pondering upon this observation: with so little public space inviting us to slow down and sit around, does the city try to pass on a message?
-Is it because of London’s historic duty as one of the oldest trade hubs to show by example that market leaders are here to produce, not gaze around?
-Has London become what Peter Ackroyd called “a city of clock-time and of speed for its own sake”, that there is no room left for some occasional idling in the middle of the streets?
-As I was trying to calm down the horses of my conspiracy theories, I remembered the words of Sir Victor Sawdon Pritchett: This polyglot traveler -whose impressions of London are hosted in many of our articles-, has expressed some interesting thoughts on the topic:
+This observation led me to ponder: with so little public space encouraging us to slow down and linger, is the city conveying a message?
+Could it be London’s historical duty as one of the oldest trade hubs, exemplifying that market leaders are here to produce, not idly gaze around?
+Has London evolved into what Peter Ackroyd termed “a city of clock-time and speed for its own sake,” leaving no room for occasional idling in the streets?
+Attempting to quell the conspiracy theories galloping through my mind, I recalled the words of Sir Victor Sawdon Pritchett.
+This polyglot traveler, whose impressions of London grace many of our articles, expressed intriguing thoughts on the topic:

 “As for one Londoner meeting another in a public place outdoors, this appears to have difficulties. […] London has no Grande Place.
 Compared with continental cities, it is poorly provided with places for sitting outside for a chat whenever and wherever you please.